How to find Boer War service records

-With its quick-firing rifles, machine guns and high explosives, the Second Anglo-Boer War is often characterised by historians as a kind of bridge between the smaller-scale colonial wars that pepper Queen Victoria’s reign, and the increasingly mechanised bloodshed of the First and Second World Wars.
+With its quick-firing rifles, machine guns and high explosives, the Second Anglo-Boer War is often characterised by historians as a kind of bridge between the smaller-scale Victorian wars and the increasingly mechanised bloodshed of the First and Second World Wars.
 It is also remembered for the Boers’ successful use of guerrilla tactics against British forces, and for the British use of concentration camps, in which they imprisoned Boer civilians in appalling conditions resulting in the deaths of thousands of women and children.

 Boer War records: The best websites